-The Council will require that where renewable energy installations become nonoperational for a period in excess of one year the facility will be removed and the site will be fully restored to its original condition within one year as soon as is reasonably practical.
+The Council will require that where renewable energy installations become nonoperational the facility will be removed and the site will be fully restored to its original condition as soon as is reasonably practical.

 Community led schemes are encouraged and for all schemes it will be expected to allow for community investment where applicable.